 Corollary 1.
 When stakes are low, Red invests more than Blue.
 When stakes are high, Blue invests more than Red.
-Formally, $e_r^ \ge e_b^$ if and only if $\sigma \le 1$.
+Formally, $e_r^ \ge e_h^$ if and only if $\sigma \le 1$.

 Red's investment decision is shaped by two opposing forces.
 On the one hand, Red wants to invest heavily in skills to try to separate herself from Blue.
-We call this force the over-compensation effect.
+We call this force the overcompensation effect.
 Overcompensation may occur because the red agent knows she is held to "higher standards:" unless she is clearly more qualified than Blue, she is viewed less favorably.
 On the other hand, Red is discouraged from investing because her chances of promotion are slim even if she acquires the skill.
-We call this force the discouragement effect.14 Parameter σ determines which effect dominates in equilibrium.
+We call this force the discouragement effect.13 Parameter σ determines which effect dominates in equilibrium.
 If the stakes are low, Blue exerts low effort.
-Thus, Red is willing to overcompensate by investing more, both because the probability of separation is high and because the marginal cost of investing is low under a convex cost function.
-As the stakes increase, Blue chooses higher levels of investment, discouraging Red from investing.
-At high investment levels, the probability of separation is low while the marginal cost of investing is high.
+Thus, Red is willing to overcompensate continuous adjustments.
+Under discrete adjustments, the equilibrium is globally stable if and only if $\beta \sigma < 0.5$.